Czaki/napari_dashboard/README.md

 # Napari Dashboard

-Implementation of dasboard with statisctis about napari usage based on public data
+Implementation of dashboard with statistics about napari usage based on public data